stellar-deprecated/docs/guides/anchor/4-compliance-server.md

   next: 5-conclusion.md
 ---

-The final piece of the puzzle is handling regulatory compliance, like <abbr title="Anti-Money Laundering">AML</abbr>.
+The task of an anchor is handling regulatory compliance, like Anti-Money Laundering (<abbr title="Anti-Money Laundering">AML</abbr>).
 To accomplish that, you should use the [Stellar compliance protocol](../compliance-protocol.md), a standard way to exchange compliance information and pre-approve a transaction with another financial institution.

 You can write your own server that matches the compliance protocol, but Stellar.org also provides a [compliance server](https://github.com/stellar/bridge-server/blob/master/readme_compliance.md) that takes care of most of the work for you.

+Your bridge server contacts your compliance server in order to authorize a transaction before sending it.
+Your compliance server uses the compliance protocol to clear the transaction with the recipient’s compliance server, then lets the bridge server know the transaction is ok to send.

 ![](assets/anchor-send-payment-compliance.png)

+When another compliance server contacts yours to clear a transaction, a series of callbacks are used to check the information with you.
+Later, when your bridge server receives a transaction, it contacts your compliance server to verify that it was cleared.

 ![](assets/anchor-receive-payment-compliance.png)